volodymyrhudyma/blog/content/blog/2020-05-14-promises-in-javascript.md

 #### catch

-`catch` is fired if promise is rejected or some error occurred at the execution.
+`catch` is fired if the promise is rejected or some error occurred at the execution.

 `catch` takes one function as a parameter.
 This method is just a shorthand for `then(null, errorHandler)`.